vnkeaton/biometric-match/README.md

 This is a basic CRUD Spring boot REST api.
 Please note there is swagger documentation: http://localhost:8080/swagger-ui.html

 The REST layers are controller, service, and repository where controller houses the api endpoints.
-The function of interest is the POST operation for ~/biometric/image/match where the body accepts an array of image files,  called "files".
+The function of interest is the POST operation for ~/biometric/image/match where the body accepts an array of image files, "files".
 The operation will compare the first 2 files in the array utilizing a randome number generator and return a match score between 0-10
 The files are uploaded to an H2 (in memory) database.
 This allows a client to consume all match scores once match posting is complete.
 The match score information endpoint is ~/biometric/matchscore/downloadFile/all endpoint.